-pecify the unit name:
+The Medical Assistance Unit.
+Specify the unit name:

+Specify the unit name.

-(1 Do not complete item A-2)
+(Do not complete item A-2)

-Aı nother division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit
+1 Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.

-pecify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been lentified as the Single State Medicaid Agency.
+Specify the division/unit name.
+This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.

-A Aging Services Division
+Aging Services Division

-((Complete item A-2-a).
+(Complete item A-2-a).

-e wa aiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
+he v waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.

-ecif y the division/unit name:
+pec ify the division/unit name:

+•

-In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
+In accordance with 42 CFR § 431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
 The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
 (Complete item A-2-b).

-2. Oversight of Performance.
+- 2. Oversight of Performance. - a.

-a.
 Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
 When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
 Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities:

 The Medicaid agency retains ultimate authority and responsibility for the operation of the waiver program by exercising oversight over the performance of waiver functions by other State and local/regional non-State agencies (if appropriate) and contracted entities.
-The North Dakota Department of Human Services is the single State Medicaid Agency which includes the Aging Services Division and Medical Services.
+The North Dakota Department of Health and Human Services is the single State Medicaid Agency which includes the Aging Services Division and Medical Services.
 Aging Services Division is responsible for the daily administration and supervision of the waiver, as well as issues, policies, rules and regulations related to the waiver.
 Oversight of waiver activities is assured through the Department's quarterly waiver coordination meetings which include representatives from Medical Services and other units administering waivers.